rakaadi/TurtleRace/README.md

 # TurtleRace
-A simple turtle race game with Python.
+A simple turtle race simulation with Python.